 Galloway cattle are polled and medium in size.
 Cows weigh about 1,200 lbs. and bulls 1,800 to 2,000 lbs.
 The long body conformation increases the production of more expensive cuts of meat.
 Galloway beef is high quality and can be marketed in a variety of specialty niches, such as grass-fed and organic beef.
 The cattle grow a long, thick double coat in the winter as part of their adaptation to the cold; Galloway hides were substitutes for buffalo robes in the early 1900s, and they can also be made into rugs.

-Black is the most common color in the breed, with red and dun also found.
-White Galloways occur more rarely.
-They are white with black or red points, including ears, eye rings, nose, feet, and teats.
-Within herds of white Galloways, it’s not unusual to find roan and speckled animals as well.
-Belted Galloways, who are known for their black bodies with white belts, also originated within the Galloway breed.
-However, they are generally registered with a separate association.
-Some belted animals continue to be registered in the Galloway herdbook, and the color is recognized as part of the Galloway breed.
+Black is the most common breed color, but they can also be red or various shades of dun.
+White Galloways (with black or red points, including ears, eye rings, nose, feet, and teats) occur more rarely.
+It is not unusual to find roan and speckled animals in white herds as well.
+Belted Galloways, known for their solid color bodies with white “belts”, originated within the Galloway breed but they are generally registered with a separate association.
+However, some belted animals continue to be registered in the Galloway handbook, and the color is recognized as part of the Galloway breed.

 The breed’s history as a pure breed means that Galloway cattle are genetically consistent and impart outstanding vigor to crossbred offspring.
 Black offspring have the advantage of receiving the same premium price given to Angus cattle as part of the Certified Angus Beef program.
 Recent market changes favoring efficient production and high-quality beef may lead to a revival of interest in the Galloway, a breed that is far too useful to remain rare.